All Products

 configmap/slurm-test created

-In this example, an Ubuntu image that contains Compute Unified Device Architecture (CUDA) 11.4 and Slurm 23.06 is used.
-The image contains the component that is developed by Alibaba Cloud for auto scaling of on-cloud nodes.
-If you want to use a custom image, you can create and upload a custom image.
+Note In this example, an Ubuntu image that contains Compute Unified Device Architecture (CUDA) 11.4 and Slurm 23.06 is used.
+The image includes a component developed by Alibaba Cloud for auto scaling of on-cloud nodes.
+If you want to use a custom image, you can create and upload one.

 View the YAML file content